Covid-19 Policy & Procedures

 Much as we would like to there is no way we can operate risk-free so please if you are vulnerable do NOT visit.
 We are making every effort we can but if you come to us you are accepting there will be a risk and for many people that could be life-threatening, so if you need to, please stay safe and come back when you can.
-Similarly, if you are showing any potential symptoms of coronavirus please self-isolate for at least 7 days and come back when you are feeling better.
+Similarly, if you are showing any potential symptoms of coronavirus please self-isolate for at least 10 days, get a test if necessary, and come back when you are feeling better.

 We recommend that you read the rest of this document which outlines the key steps that we have put in place to improve the situation and make an informed decision about the level of risk you can personally take.